iDGE90/fly-select/projects/select/README.md

 # Fly Select

 *Fly Select* is a customizable select component for Angular 6+.
-Used to display options and groups of options with default minimalistic design.
+Used for displaying options and groups of options with default minimalistic design.

 ![N|Solid](https://i.imgur.com/o3UhQSr.jpg)